 - Annual and sick leave are earned and accrued according to hours worked

-- Health plan enrollment optional if employee has more than two crossings
+- Health plan enrollment optional if employee has more than two crossing

 - Knowledge of traffic regulations